Club: CA Osasuna | Opening: 1967 | Capacity: 23,500 seats

 History and description

 Estadio El Sadar, previously also known as Estadio Reyno de Navarra, replaced Osasuna’s old Campo de San Juan.
 El Sadar opened on 2 September 1967 with a three-team tournament involving Osasuna, Real Zaragoza, and Portuguese side Vitoria de Setúbal.

 The stadium could initially hold about 25,000 spectators, of which 7,000 seated, but it got further expanded in 1989 when a new main stand was built.
-Soon after however, capacity was reduced again to 20,000 when the stadium got converted into an all-seater.
+Soon after, however, capacity decreased again to just under 20,000 when the stadium was turned into an all-seater.

-In 2005, Estadio El Sadar changed names to Estadio Reyno de Navarra in return for financial support that the club had received from the city of Pamplona.
+In 2005, Estadio El Sadar changed name to Estadio Reyno de Navarra in return for financial support that the club had received from the city of Pamplona.
 Reyno de Navarro was the brand used to promote tourism in the Navarra region.
 The stadium reverted back to its original name in 2013.

 Estadio El Sadar is located on the southern edge of Pamplona at about 2.5 kilometres from Pamplona’s city centre and 4 kilometres from the rail station.

 The walk from Pamplona’s city centre takes about 30 minutes, but you can also use bus 11 to get to the stadium.
 Take the bus from Plaza Pincipe de Viana in the direction of Cordevilla or Parque Comercial Galaria.
 Get off at Sadar, which is right in front of the stadium.

-From the rail station take bus 16.
+From the railway station take bus 16.
 Take the bus in the direction of Beriain Pza Larre and get off at Zaragoza 84, from where it is a short walk to the stadium.

 Buses leave at least every half an hour.
 It is a 20-minute ride from the centre and 5 minutes more from the train station.